chasethesky79/Clicks/README.md

 ## NodeJS project that performs calculations on an input json file containing datetime values and returns result set based on specified business rules

 1) Package.json - File that contains meta data about project and required dependencies
-2) clicks-utils.js : Utility file that contains the core functions to process the input and build result set
+2) clicks-utils.js : Utility file that contains the core logic to process the input and build result set
 3) index.js - Main entry file that will run this node application
 4) Implementation Style: Implemented this project using core javascript (ES6) features, ES6 module feature and the moment.js library for datetime calculations.
 2) Library used : Used the moment.js library for dates since it provides many convenient methods to manipulate and perform computations on dates.